• Skip to primary navigation

 White frying pan with finely chopped onion.

-1. Add the onion and garlic with the remaining oil to a bowl.
-Use a hand blender to blend the mixture.
+Once the onion and garlic are ready, transfer them, along with the remaining oil, to a bowl.
+Use a hand blender to blend them into a paste.

 Glass bowl with a light yellow onion puree.